 A variety of scholarships are available for study abroad.
 Again, it is necessary to start your search early to meet the application deadlines.
-The Office of Education Abroad provides a list of scholarship opportunities https://edabroad.uncc.edu/prospective-and-current-students/financial-aid-and-scholarships.
+The Office of Education Abroad provides a list of scholarship opportunities.
 Some of the scholarships are specifically for UNC Charlotte students; others are nationally available to any U.S. university student.
 Psychology majors who have previously studied abroad have been awarded The Halton Scholarship Program for International Study and The Odyssean scholarship.
-Another source of aid includes http://www.gofundme.com/ presenting fundraising or crowdfunding ideas.
+Another source of aid includes presenting fundraising or crowdfunding ideas (e.g. GoFundMe).

-For more information on Interships Abroad, check out GlobalLinks Learning Abroad, a program affiliated with UNC Charlotte that offers many interships in psychology and other social sciences.
+For more information on Interships Abroad, check out GlobaLinks Learning Abroad, a program affiliated with UNC Charlotte that offers many interships in psychology and other social sciences.